herburos/herburos.github.io/_posts/2020-03-21-resiliency-retry.markdown

 **2. Function Errors:** when your function's code or runtime returns an error.

 Depending on the type of error (`Invocation Error` | `Function Error`), the type of invocation (`Sync` | `Async` | `Event Source Mappings`), and the client or service that invokes the function, the retry behavior and the strategy for managing errors varies.
-For instance, AWS CLI by default retrys on client timeouts, throttling errors (429), and 5XX errors.
+For instance, AWS CLI by default retrys on client timeouts, throttling errors (429), and 5XX type of errors.

 For indirect function calls the situation becomes more complex: